Conversion is the Goal, but Conversion Rate Isn’t Always the Critical KPI

 First, it’s crucial to recognize that site conversion rate is based on visits.
 In simple terms, site conversion rate = conversions / visits.
 A higher conversion rate generally leads to higher revenue.
 However, search and recommendation widgets aren’t necessarily tied to visits, as each visit doesn’t guarantee a widget view or click.
 Therefore, the widget conversion rate does not use ‘visits’ as its denominator, unlike the site conversion rate.

-Most platform implementations track widget views, clicks, and purchases, reporting these events at the widget level.
+Most platform implementations track widget views, clicks, and purchases, reporting these events at the widget level and aggregating them up the conversion funnel.
 Therefore, widget conversion rate is effectively a click conversion rate: widget conversion rate = widget conversions / widget clicks.
 Unfortunately, many platforms fail to clearly identify or label this crucial distinction, making it easy to misinterpret optimization test results.

 When a Lower Conversion Rate Can Still Be a Win

 For instance, a client once aimed to optimize conversion and revenue on their product detail page (PDP).
 I suggested a strategy to achieve this goal, and they included my recommendation in their test plan.
 Weeks later, they ran the test and designated conversion rate as the critical KPI.
 After two weeks, the split-test results indicated that my recommended variation had a conversion rate that was 0.1% lower than the control; the two test conversion rates were statistically tied.
-As a result, they opted to keep the control, as I usually recommend favoring the control when there’s no valid performance reason to switch.
+As a result, the client opted to keep the control, as I recommend favoring the control in a test without a valid performance reason to switch.
 However, this was a significant mistake.
 Here’s why.

 Remember, widget conversion rate is based on clicks, not visits.
 Therefore, if clicks increase and conversion rate remains stable, both conversions and revenue can still rise!
 Let’s explore how this played out in the split test.